iqbalbaharum/bekreno/docs/README.md

 3. For ## Storage Provider, you can use any cloud providers as well as your local file system.
    This is a place where data from the application will be saved.

-[1]: Using Local File System
+[1]: Using Local File System.
-     1. In root of bekreno folder, create a folder named `storage`
+   1. In root of bekreno folder, create a folder named `storage`.
-     2. In storage folder, create another folder named **STORAGE CONTAINER**
+   2. In storage folder, create another folder named **STORAGE CONTAINER**.
    3. Go to [file.datasource.ts] and change code `const config` to these:

       ```js
          const config = {